 Single Of The Week: LCO feat.
 Omar – History (John Morales M+M Rework) (Imagenes Recordings)

 You might remember we welcomed LCO‘s ‘History’ as our Single Of The Week.
 Well, a few months have gone since.
-And it pretty much looks like we’re goin’ for an encore with this reworked version.
+And it pretty much looks like we’re goin’ for an encore with this so to say reworked history.
 With vet DJ/producer John Morales givin’ it an irresistible Boogie feel.
 Meanwhile, more or less bringin’ us back to the souvenir Jamiroquai‘s Discoish experimentations such as ‘Little L’ or ‘Love Foolosphy’.
 All in all serving as the ideal environment for Omar‘s stand out vocal delivery.
 And, in the meantime, remaining true to the original spirit on its production.

 One could think ‘History’ is repeating itself as a matter of fact.
 And it pretty much does at the end.
 Although in a different context which evolves along with time.
 In other words, nothing but the proper of… History.
 Don’t you think?